Born in Pennsylvania in 1838, James Downs was the son of Maryland natives.

 After the War

 Following his honorable discharge from the military, James Downs returned home to Pennsylvania.
 In 1869, he wed Elizabeth Howell.
-Together, they welcomed daughter Laura sometime around 1875, followed by sons Harry (on 11 April 1876), and Milton (in 1877).
+Together, they welcomed the birth of a daughter, Laura, sometime around 1875, followed by sons Harry (on 11 April 1876), and Milton (in 1877).

 By 1880, James and his family were residing in Phillipsburg, and on 22 February 1886, their welcomed another son, James Irving Downs, who opened his eyes for the first time in Philadelphia.